programmatordev/yet-another-php-validator/docs/02-usage.md

 assert(mixed $value, string $name): void;
 ```

-An example on how to handle an exception:
+An example on how to handle an error:

 ```php
 use ProgrammatorDev\YetAnotherPhpValidator\Exception\ValidationException;